 Scenario #2.
 My favorite photo of the Civil Rights Movement is from the Greensboro Lunch Counter Sit-In.
 So, my question: Would I have done even the bare minimum, and stopped to give them a word of encouragement?
-Given that I might get punched on the sidewalk upon exiting?
+Given that I might get beaten up on the sidewalk upon exiting?

-But in the long run, what good is it to daydream about saving a man who is a 4000-mile drive from my house; or standing alongside men at a Woolworth’s counter when I was not quite two years old?
+But in the long run, what good is it to daydream about saving a man who is a 4000-mile drive from my house; or standing alongside men at a Woolworth’s counter back when I was not quite two years old?
 They are out of my reach, and my imaginary intervention helps no-one.

 Good theology is the bedrock of good practice: Before God we get no commendation for what we woulda-shoulda-coulda done, but for what we actually do.
 To paraphrase James 2, “What good is it, my brothers and sisters, if someone claims to have the courage and the good will to do righteous deeds but does no actual righteous deeds?”

 To apply some insight from C. S. Lewis – It is the devil’s work to see that we never think of the present moral choice as the important thing.
 Rather, he delights that we focus on the past (“what I should have done, could have done, would have done”) or a vague dream (“what I hope I would do if I had the chance”), rather than the present: what shall I do now, when there are plenty of opportunities![i]